๐Ÿ•ŒIslamic World

 Moses (Musa)

-• Received the Torah (Tawrat)—one of the four major scriptures in Islam, establishing divine law for the Israelites
+• Received the Torah (Tawrat), one of the four major scriptures recognized in Islam, establishing divine law for the Israelites.

-• Liberation from Pharaoh makes him the prophet of justice and resistance to tyranny; his staff parting the Red Sea demonstrates God's power over nature
+• Liberation from Pharaoh makes him the prophet of justice and resistance to tyranny.
+God parted the sea for Moses and the Israelites, demonstrating divine power over nature and deliverance of the oppressed.

-• Most frequently mentioned prophet in the Quran—his confrontations with Pharaoh provide the primary Islamic narrative about standing against oppression
+• Most frequently mentioned prophet in the Quran (appearing by name over 130 times).
+His confrontations with Pharaoh provide the primary Islamic narrative about standing against oppression and the consequences of arrogance before God.

 David (Dawud)

-• Defeated Goliath through faith, not military superiority—symbolizing that trust in God overcomes worldly power
+• Defeated Goliath (Jalut) through faith, not military superiority, symbolizing that trust in God overcomes worldly power.

-• Model of just governance—his reign represents the ideal of a ruler who seeks God's wisdom in all decisions
+• Model of just governance.
+His reign represents the ideal of a ruler who seeks God's wisdom in all decisions.
+The Quran describes him as God's khalifa (vicegerent) on earth, directly linking his political authority to divine mandate.

 Solomon (Sulaiman)

-• Built the Temple in Jerusalem, establishing a major center of worship that connects Islamic history to earlier Abrahamic traditions
+• Associated with a great temple in Jerusalem, establishing a major center of worship that connects Islamic history to earlier Abrahamic traditions.

-• Just judge—his legendary wisdom in resolving disputes makes him the model for Islamic jurisprudence and fair leadership
+• Just judge.
+His legendary wisdom in resolving disputes makes him a model for fair leadership and sound judgment in governance.

 Prophets Preceding Muhammad